ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 >
 {: .hands_on}

-## Compute reverse complement sequence for Reverse sequences only
+## Compute reverse complement sequence for antisense (reverse) sequences only

 > <hands-on-title> Task description </hands-on-title>
 >